 For the initial dose, the recommended infusion period is 60 minutes.
 If the first infusion is well tolerated, subsequent infusions may be administered over a period of 30 minutes to 60 minutes (see section 4.4).

-Infusion reactions
+Infusion-related reactions (IRRs)

-The infusion rate may be slowed or interrupted if the patient develops an infusion reaction (see section 4.8).
+The infusion rate may be slowed or interrupted if the patient develops an infusion-related reaction (see section 4.8).
 The infusion may be resumed when symptoms abate.
 Treatment including oxygen, beta agonists, antihistamines, rapid i.v. fluids and antipyretics may also help alleviate symptoms.

 Hypersensitivity reactions/anaphylaxis